-Assessment was not possible (not sure).
+The assessment was not possible (not sure).

-Country

-Item Austria Belgium France Italy Slovenia Spain

-1. Equal opportunities and ~ \overline{V} Λ

-inclusive education policies Y Y 4.5

-and laws

-2. Appropriate funding ✓ 2 A A 2

-levels 4.5

-3. Special education or Λ A \overline{V} Λ Λ

-inclusive education 4.5 44 V 45

-4. Early intervention plans ✓ Λ 0 Λ A

-and resources 4.
-S 4 44

-5. Collaboration between ☑ ?
-A A Λ A

-schools (e.g., mainstream/ 4.5 4:1 4.5 4.5

-special) and between

-education and other

-services (e.g., health,

-social services)

-6. Collaboration between ✓ 2 Λ $\overline{\checkmark}$ Λ Z

-everyone concerned: 4.5 4.5

-parental involvement

-7. ▽ 2 ✓ A

-Individualized/personalized nalized -

-education plan

-8. Support assistants (for 2 Λ A 1

-staff and students)
+Country Item Austria Belgium France Italy Slovenia Spain 1.
+Equal opportunities and inclusive education policies and \checkmark Δ ~ laws 2.
+Appropriate funding levels ? ?
+3. Special education or inclusive education 4.
+Early intervention plans and resources 0 5.
+Collaboration between schools (e.g., mainstream/ special) and between education and other services (e.g., health, social services) 6.
+Collaboration between everyone concerned: parental involvement 7.
+Individualized/ personalized education plan 8.
+Support assistants (for staff and students)

-9. Skills and competencies indicated by the national policies/in initial training or teaching qualification, with specific regard to those for managing Diversity and A ?
-A A A A Inclusion (D&I) 10.
-Curriculum planning for inclusion: the content of lessons is matched to the needs of the students and to their levels of ability ✓ ? ✓ ✓ 1 A 11.
-Deviations from lesson plans when unexpected learning opportunities arise do not result in the loss of the original objectives of the lesson ? ?
-A ? ?
-A 12.
-Multisensory approaches to learning and teaching A ?
-0 0 • 0 13.
-Special educational resources available: technical equipment, digitalization of manuals, conversions to Braille and large character printing, software A ? ~ 0 0 0 14.
-Adaptation of school equipment and furniture A 8 0 0 A A 15.
+9. Skills and competencies indicated by the national policies/in initial training or teaching qualification, with specific regard to those for managing Diversity and Inclusion (D&I) 10.
+Curriculum planning for inclusion: the content of lessons is matched to the needs of the students and their levels of ability 11.
+Deviations from lesson planswhen unexpected learningopportunities arise do not resultin the loss of the originalobjectives of the lesson ? ?
+12. Multisensory approaches to learning and teaching 0 0 ?
+0 13.
+Special educational resourcesavailable: technical equipment,digitalisation of manuals,conversions to Braille and largecharacter printing, software 0 0 0 14.
+Adaptation of school equipment and furniture 0 \mathbf{O} 15.
 Students are reinforced and affirmed for knowledge and skills learned ? ? ?
-0 8 0

-16. Opportunities are taken throughout the curriculum to develop personal and social skills ? ?
-0 0 ?
-0 17.
-Support for and Recognition of Learning ∀ ? ?
-A • A
+0 • 0 16.
+Opportunities are taken throughout the curriculum to develop personal and social skills ?
+0 0 • 0 17.
+Support for and Recognition of Learning • •